Dayan Kodua: Personal life

-She is the mother of a three-year-old boy.
+As of December 2014, she had a three-year-old son.

 Philanthropy

 Kodua has initiated and sponsored some charity projects, including: working for the Michael Jordan Foundation on the Catwalk at the House of Blues, Los Angeles, in 2006 with Angie Stone and Snoop Dogg.
 She founded Dayan international, which is also making a mark for her homeland Ghana.
 As the patron of GhanaHelp, she is particularly interested in the Hamburg organization IMIC eV, which campaigns for education for people with a migration background.

 Achievements

 Dayan has become a "role model" for Africans in Europe.
 She was on the cover of the first issue of African Heritage in Europe.

 Dayan was honored in 2005 as cultural ambassador for the African continent in Germany.

 She is the author for the 2014 book My Black Skin: Black.
 Successful.
 German.
 In My Black Skin, 25 Afro-German personalities proudly show their dark skin.
 The protagonists from politics and business, art and culture, science and sports report how they made it to the top.
 They are role models and show that, regardless of skin color and origin, you can achieve anything if you only believe in yourself.
 She also authored a children's book titled Odo which was published in 2010.

 In 2014, she was nominated for the "Emotion Award" and won the Nana Yaa Asantewaa Award in the Media category.